Hierarchical Planning with Latent World Models: Introduction

+Introducing temporal hierarchy into decision-making — reasoning coarsely over long horizons while retaining fine-grained control at short horizons — has long been studied as a way to mitigate both effects, but existing approaches do not transfer cleanly to zero-shot planning on visual world models.
+Hierarchical reinforcement learning based on options, skills, or hierarchical policies~\citep{sutton1999between, bacon2017option, hafner2022deep, park2023hiql} requires task-specific rewards or task distributions, and even modern goal-conditioned and zero-shot RL methods~\citep{park2023hiql, park2024foundation} generalize poorly beyond training~\citep{sobal2025learning}.
+Hierarchical world models have been explored in the RL setting~\citep{gumbsch2023learning, schiewer2024exploring, hansen2024hierarchical}, but remain coupled to policy learning over a specific task distribution.
+Hierarchical MPC in optimal control~\citep{fang2019dynamics, li2021planning, kogel2025safe} is task-agnostic but has been confined to low-dimensional states, hand-engineered features, or known dynamics.
+It remains unclear how to realize hierarchical zero-shot planning directly on visual world models.

-In this work, we propose \emph{Hierarchical Planning with Latent World Models} (HWM), a framework for zero-shot hierarchical model predictive control using learned latent world models.
-Rather than learning hierarchical policies, HWM introduces temporal hierarchy directly at inference time by planning over multiple timescales on task-agnostic world models trained via next-latent prediction.
-Crucially, our approach is defined by how the hierarchical levels interact.
-HWM learns world models operating at different temporal resolutions within a shared latent space, enabling a direct coupling between levels: high-level predictions act as subgoals for low-level MPC via latent-state matching.
-This removes the need for inverse models, skill learning, or goal-conditioned policies, and allows hierarchical planning to operate entirely on pretrained world models.
-To support efficient long-horizon planning, we further introduce a learned action encoder that compresses sequences of primitive actions between waypoint states into latent macro-actions.
-This reduces the dimensionality of the high-level search space and makes planning more tractable.
-By decoupling long-horizon reasoning from fine-grained control, HWM mitigates error accumulation and reduces overall planning complexity.
+We propose \emph{Hierarchical Planning with Latent World Models} (HWM), a framework for zero-shot hierarchical MPC over learned latent world models (Table~\ref{tab:hierarchical_comparison} contrasts HWM with prior hierarchical model-based methods).
+HWM trains world models at multiple temporal resolutions within a shared latent space, supervised solely by next-latent prediction, and couples them at planning time: predictions from the coarser model serve as subgoals that the finer-scale MPC matches in latent space; no hierarchical policy, skill, or goal-conditioned controller is needed.
+To support efficient long-horizon planning, we further introduce a learned action encoder that compresses sequences of primitive actions between waypoint states into latent macro-actions, reducing the dimensionality of the coarser-scale search.
+To our knowledge, HWM is the first world-model planner to demonstrate zero-shot, non-greedy real-robot manipulation from pixels with a single goal image, solving Franka pick-\&-place at 70\% success while single-level VJEPA2-AC planner \citep{assran2025v} achieves 0\%.